 Emissions for 2022-23 are shown on page 138.
-All the emissions shown use location-based reporting.
+All the emissions shown use location-based reporting and represent an April to March year to align with our regulatory timeframe.

 The Modern Slavery Act 2015

 Wessex Water is committed to meeting the aims of the Modern Slavery Act 2015.
 We strongly oppose slavery and human trafficking in our supply chains and in any part of our business.
 To be trusted to do the right thing is one of our core values.
 We would never knowingly engage with suppliers or contractors involved in slavery or human trafficking and our processes are designed to actively identify potential slavery risks.
 In accordance with the requirements of the Act we have published on our website a slavery and human trafficking statement.